hayktermarkosyan/posts_app_PERN_stack/README.md

 On the backend, posts are stored in the database with columns for id, userId, text and userName.

 Posts are rendered at /posts in the Posts component.
-This component displays all posts (comments, likes, etc.) ever created by registered users and in this component the user can create new posts by entering text, as well as leave comments and likes under already created posts.
-Also in this component, the user can save the post he likes to himself in saved posts for further reading.
+This component displays all posts (comments, likes, etc.) ever created by registered users and in this component, the user can create new posts by entering text, as well as leave comments and likes under already created posts.
+Also in this component, the user can save the post he likes in saved posts for further reading.

 ### Saved posts

 ![saved_posts_page](docs/images/SavedPosts.png)

 Saved posts are rendered at /saved in the SavedPosts component.
-This component displays all the posts that this user has saved for further reading.
-When you click on a saved post, a modal window pops up for easier reading of the post.
+This component displays all the posts that the user has saved for further reading.
+When you click on a saved post, a modal window pops up for the easier reading of the post.

 ### User profile